What I learned trying to run multiple AI agents on real projects, and what I built because of it.

 The merge queue is everything.
 Without automated rebase, pipeline gates, and atomic fast-forward merges, multi-agent development is multi-agent chaos.
 Every bug I've fixed in the merge pipeline has been worth ten prompt engineering improvements.

-Reviews catch what prompts miss.
-Having a separate agent review code with fresh eyes catches bugs the author agent is blind to.
+Peer reviews catch what prompts miss.
+Having a separate peer agent review code with fresh eyes catches bugs the author agent is blind to.
 This doesn't require AI coordination magic — it's the same reason human code review works.

 Local-first is the foundation, not the ceiling.
 The workflow engine is designed to support hybrid teams — human engineers and AI agents working side by side, with configurable workflows that encode each team's process.
 The same stage can be assigned to a person or an agent depending on the task.